gruckion/learning-web-components-and-stenciljs/README.md

 # Defining Templates within the web component

 To have a self contained web component we would like to move our `<template></template>` to be within our web component.
 We can do this by setting the innerHTML of the shadowRoot within the constructor to be the content within the `<template>`.

+# Adding styles within our web component

+We can also now move out styles into the innerHTML of the shadowRoot which means we can delete our javascript css styles.